guide

 First up, what’s a kWh?
 Quite simply, it’s just the way energy is measured – in the same way that kgs measure weight.
 Energy suppliers use kWh to see how much energy you’ve used, and work out your bills.
 For example, using 1kWh, you could boil a kettle 10 times, or watch TV for 7 hours.

-All the appliances in your home use energy, but some use more than others – so when you know how many kWh each one uses, you can better track your use, be more energy efficient, and cut your bills.
+All the appliances in your home use energy, but some use more than others.
+When you know how many kWh each one uses, you can better track your use, be more energy efficient, and cut your bills.

-UK household electricity use has been dropping over the last few years1, largely because we have more energy-efficient appliances.
-Smaller houses, better-insulation and warmer winters also play a role.
-According to the Department for Business, Energy & Industrial Strategy (BEIS), the average household uses 3,509 kWh per year2.
+UK household electricity use has been dropping over the last 10 years1, largely because we have more energy-efficient appliances.
+Smaller houses, better insulation and warmer winters also play a role.
+According to Ofgem, the energy regulator, the average household uses 2,700kWh per year2.

 How does your home compare to others in the UK?

-Just because an average UK household uses around 3,509 kWh/year, that doesn’t mean yours should!
-One of the problems with comparing yourself to an average household, is that the figure tends to be skewed by a small number of households using large amounts of electricity.
+Just because an average UK household uses around 2,700 kWh/year, that doesn’t mean yours will.
+One of the problems with comparing yourself to an average household, is that the figure tends to be skewed by a small number of homes using large amounts of electricity.

 With this in mind, it’s best to compare your own home’s energy use to a home of a similar size and type.
-Here are the averages by dwelling type in the UK:
+Here are the averages by home type in the UK:

-As you’d expect to see from the data, bigger houses tend to use more electricity.
+As you’d expect to see from the data, bigger homes tend to use more electricity.

-Mid terraces and flats use the least electricity, both clocking in around 2,800kWh/year.
-End terraces use slightly more, with semi-detached homes next, followed by bungalows and detached houses at 4,153kWh.
+Mid terraces and flats use the least electricity, both clocking in around 1,800kWh/year.
+End terraces use slightly more, with semi-detached homes next, followed by bungalows and detached houses at 4,300kWh.3

 These figures don’t include heating.
 If your home uses electric heating, then the figures would obviously be much higher.
 Of course, knowing how you compare won’t help you reduce your electricity use that much.
 For that we’ll need to dig into the data a little more.

-Ofgem, the UK’s energy regulator, has produced the following Typical Domestic Consumption Values (TDCVs)for 2023.
+Ofgem, the UK’s energy regulator, shared these Typical Domestic Consumption Values (TDCVs) for 2023.
 These estimates show how much electricity a UK home uses in average a year.

 As you can see from the table below, the data is divided into 2 profiles.
-There are, in fact, 9 profiles in total – but only the first 2 relate to domestic use.
+There are 9 profiles in total – but only the first 2 relate to domestic use.
 Profile 1 is Domestic Unrestricted, which most homes fall under.
 And Profile 2 covers Domestic Economy 7.
 Economy 7 users have a lower off-peak rate at night, when they pay less for their electricity.

 To find out more about Economy 7, take a look at our focused guides.